created-Bi/NLP_tinyTasks/README.md

 2. 🤭Example codes.
 3. 🤭Some useful corpus.

-*If you find something wrong, please forgive me and leave a message to remind me of the mistake, if possible*
+*If you find something wrong, please forgive me and leave a message to remind me of the mistake, if possible. * This is my Email: bijianqi98@foxmail.com
-Email: bijianqi98@foxmail.com